How to make your speakers sound their best

-Install Bass blockers
+Install Bass Blockers

 Yes, those full-range 6-1/2" speakers you've installed in your doors can handle some low-frequency tones.
 But why make them?
 That's just like laying out the welcome mat for distortion.
-You really should have a subwoofer in the trunk for that end of the frequency spectrum, and let your other speakers and components handle the midbass on up.
-Bass blockers installed in-line on your speaker wires do just what their name suggests: block the bass frequencies that your speakers can't handle.
+You really should have a subwoofer in the trunk for that end of the frequency spectrum, and let your other speakers and components handle the mid-bass on up.
+Bass Blockers installed in-line on your speaker wires do just what their name suggests: block the bass frequencies that your speakers can't handle.
 They are available with several different filter settings, so you can pick the ones that are best suited for getting more performance out of your 3-1/2", 4", 5-1/4", and other small speakers.

-Use noise dampening products
+Use noise-deadening products

-Vibration dampening products like Dynamat are designed to deaden the natural resonance of your car's body by absorbing the vibrations caused by your speakers and road noise.
+Vibration-damping products like Dynamat are designed to deaden the natural resonance of your car's body by absorbing the vibrations caused by your speakers and road noise.
 These materials reduce general road noise (like tire hum, engine noise, wind, etc.) that can interfere with your music, and improve speaker performance by providing a more stable mounting platform.
 Creating an acoustically neutral space (or as neutral as a mobile system can get) will make your music sound better.
-Vibration dampening is also a great way to tame a trunk-rattling subwoofer for tighter bass and less distortion.
+Vibration damping is also a great way to tame a trunk-rattling subwoofer for tighter bass and less distortion.